 We have entered into an Investment Advisory and Management Agreement with OFS Advisor and will pay OFS Advisor a base management fee and incentive fee.
 The incentive fee will be computed and paid on income that we may not yet have received in cash.
 This fee structure may create an incentive for OFS Advisor to invest in certain types of securities.
 Additionally, we rely on investment professionals from OFS Advisor to assist our board with the valuation of our portfolio investments.
 OFS Advisor's base management fee and incentive fee are based on the value of our investments and there may be a conflict of interest when personnel of OFS Advisor are involved in the valuation process for our portfolio investments.
 In addition, the incentive fee payable by us to OFS Advisor may create an incentive for OFS Advisor to cause us to make more speculative investments or increase our debt outstanding more than would be the case in the absence of such compensation arrangement.
 The base management fee was \$1.2 million for the three months ended March 31, 2017.
-The incentive fee was \$1.2 million for the three months ended March 31, 2017, of which, \$0.3 million was accrued but not payable as of March 31, 2017.
+The incentive fee was \$1.2 million for the three months ended March 31, 2017.
+The incentive fee was of March 31, 2017.